Social Security Administration (SSA)

 Objective 2: Collaborate with others to provide new and easier methods for public and employee engagement during agency decision-making processes

-We will post information at www.socialsecurity.gov/open/ to provide the public with information about collaboration opportunities.
+We will post information on Open Government to provide the public with information about collaboration opportunities.
 In addition to expanding our engagement with the public, we also are committed to increasing employee participation and are building a modern infrastructure necessary to support such efforts.
 Our use of a tool called IdeaCAT is one example of how we are collaborating to improve employee satisfaction, openness to new ideas, and overall customer service.
 The IdeaCAT team was one of the first recipients of our agency’s Open Government Honor Award.

 We developed IdeaCAT in September 2010 based on lessons learned from the collaborative development of the Electronic Claims Analysis Tool (eCAT), a tool to document the analysis of a disability case.
 IdeaCAT is a web-based, crowd-sourcing tool that allows users to submit ideas for enhancements to eCAT.
 IdeaCAT allows users to vote and comment on the ideas that others submit.
 This tool helps prioritize improvements to eCAT.